-- Your Financial Situation: Since health insurance doesn’t cover medical marijuana, you must pay the entire price.
+- Your financial situation: Since health insurance doesn’t cover medical marijuana, you must pay the entire price.
 You must also pay to apply for a medical marijuana card.

-- Your State Laws: Make sure your state lets patients with anxiety use medical marijuana.
+- Your state laws: Make sure your state lets patients with anxiety use medical marijuana.
 Every state has different medicinal cannabis policies.

-- Accessibility in Your Area: Even if your state allows medical marijuana treatment for anxiety disorders, you might not have a dispensary or marijuana-friendly doctor in the area.
+- Accessibility in your area: Even if your state allows medical marijuana treatment for anxiety disorders, you might not have a dispensary or marijuana-friendly doctor in the area.
 Ensure you have easy access to your medicine before paying the fees for your evaluation and application.

-- Your Other Health Conditions: Do you deal with any other health problems?
+- Your other health conditions: Do you deal with any other health problems?
 If you’re seeing a marijuana-trained doctor for the first time, bring them up in case there are any interactions or side effects you should know about.

 You don’t have to figure out your medical marijuana treatment alone.
-The medical marijuana industry has plenty of knowledgeable experts who can happily assist with your decision-making process.
+The medical marijuana industry has plenty of experts who can happily assist with your decision-making process.